Helping House of Charity Grow Their Mission

 Founded in the early 1950s, House of Charity is undergoing rapid growth.
 In late 2020, they opened the new Park7 building at 615 S 7th Street.
 The new building includes 61 studio apartments for people experiencing long-term homelessness.
 A second building will include a dining center, outpatient addiction and mental health program, and new offices for administration.
 In addition, as of January 1, 2021, House of Charity is officially part of St. Stephen’s Human Services.
 The merger “represents a natural progression of a long and valued relationship between the two organizations and an opportunity to more fully integrate our services in support of people experiencing homelessness, hunger, mental health issues, and substance dependence.”

 With all of that growth, House of Charity’s existing system for managing client reservations and attendance — internally nicknamed the Matrix because of how confusing it was — could no longer keep up.
-Traust stepped in with new custom software development to help House of Charity better manage both their busy day-to-day work.
-The new application also helps manage the sometimes-cumbersome reporting requirements that come with public funding.
+Traust stepped in with new custom software development to help House of Charity better manage both their busy day-to-day work and the sometimes-cumbersome reporting requirements that come with public funding.